SemenSimon/Renderer/README.md

 # What is this?
 As a hobby project, I wanted to try my hand at creating a simplified 3D rendering pipeline, so I used some tools from the Win32 API to create a blank window on which I could edit pixel colors.
-From scratch, I developed the tools required for everything here, from a linear algebra library to the functions for drawing 2D shapes.
+From scratch, I developed the tools required for everything here, from some linear algebra stuff to the functions for drawing 2D shapes.

 In the near future, I plan on recreating this using OpenGL, as the current solution is incredibly inefficient.
 Pretty much everything I've done will get a full rework.